 - Moral Theory

 - Bachelor's: Missouri

 - Master's: College of William & Mary

-Patrick Lee Plaisance is the Don W. Davis Professor of Ethics in the Donald P. Bellisario College of Communications.
+Patrick Lee Plaisance is the Don W. Davis Professor in Ethics in the Donald P. Bellisario College of Communications.
+He also is an Affiliate Faculty member with the Rock Ethics Institute.
 His research focuses on media ethics theory, moral psychology theory and methods, and the value systems, ethical orientations and other factors that influence the decisions of media professionals.